Looking for the best vegan food in Malmo Sweden? This guide to Vegan Malmo is for you!

 In addition to the breakfast menu, Jord also has a beautiful dessert case and fantastic coffee (with 5 krona refills).
 I recommend having the carrot cake.
 I got it twice because I loved it so much.

-The Vegan Bar – The Best Vegan Burgers in Malmo
+The Vegan Bar in Malmo

 Yes, there is a vegan bar in Malmo!
 I actually went to the Vegan Bar once about three years ago when I was in Malmo for the first time visiting a friend, and I’ve been dreaming about it ever since.

 I mean, seriously.
 Just look at that vegan cheese oozing out of the burger!
+This is absolutely the best vegan burger in Malmo.

 Cheese aside, the burger is everything a good burger should be.
 The bun is hearty enough to contain all the toppings, but still manages to be soft and toasty.
 The patty (I got the soy option) doesn’t crumble of fall apart half way through eating it, and all of the toppings give each bite a big burst of flavor.